Cleaning and Prepping Your Fridge for the Holidays

 Get your Fridge Repaired When it doesn’t Work Right

 When your refrigerator isn’t cooling as it should, or the ice maker isn’t working, get it fixed by a Sears Technician.
 Our techs can fix virtually any brand of refrigerator, no matter where you bought it.
-We have access to the OEM parts needed to fix refrigerator all types of failures.
+We have access to the OEM parts needed to fix all types of fridge failures.
 Same-day and next-day service appointments are available in many areas.

 If you decide that your fridge is beyond repair and needs replacing, take advantage of special offers and financing available on our Sears.com Upgrade page.